gderivas/DS_Nanodegree_Capstone/README.md

 **Analysis:**
 * More in depth relationship analisys (e.g: relation of completition rate with client data and offer type)
+* Comparation of number/amount spent of transactions after an offer is viewed

 **Predictions:**
 * Feature engineering and use more features to optimize metrics